The Psychological Significance of the Zinc and Gunpowder Experiment

 Laura has a dream about killing her boss.
 Dream censorship may distort the dream by making the boss into an animal or someone that Laura does not know.
 The dream censorship might also make the killing of her boss an accident or a circumstance where the murder is justified, such as in self-defense.

-Laura's dream censorship could not prevent the core of the dream which was killing her boss; however, it was able to distort the core and disguise it so as to hinder its transformation from the unconscious to the conscious.
+Laura's dream censorship could not prevent the core of the dream, which was killing her boss; however, it was able to distort the core and disguise it to hinder its transformation from the unconscious to the conscious.

 Dreams are often illogical and incoherent because of the part of the mind that tries to censor unacceptable thoughts and feelings.